-Apple seems to have accelerated its efforts for developing the Apple Car/Apple iCar, as per new findings of GlobalData.
+Apple seems to have accelerated efforts for developing the Apple Car/Apple iCar, as per recent findings of GlobalData.
 Last year, the company posted over 300 jobs that were related to the rumored Project Titan, which will give birth to a self-driving Apple electric vehicle.
-These Apple job openings included roles that would involve working on power management, road safety and car experience.
-Take a look at a few of the main postings below:
+The job openings included roles for power management, road safety and car experience.
+Here are a few of the main postings:

 - Senior Power Systems Engineer – SPG*